 In order to be on the list of approved products, a separator must:

-- have at least a 99% amalgam particulate recovery rate, calculated as the average of the three empty and three simulated full tests in the Specification
+- have at least a 99% amalgam particulate recovery rate, calculated as the overall average of the three empty and three simulated full tests in the specification

-The MPCA sent the procedure to manufacturers of amalgam separators and requested submission of test reports and certificates by July 1, 2013.
+The MPCA sent the procedure to manufacturers of amalgam separators and requested submission of test reports and certificates.
 The MPCA has received documentation from manufacturers demonstrating that the following separator models meet the approval criteria.

 Approved separators for installation in Minnesota

-The statewide amalgam separator program and list of approved separators are built on the successful program established in the Twin Cities metropolitan area through the collaborative efforts of the region’s wastewater utility Metropolitan Council Environmental Services and the Minnesota Dental Association.
+The statewide amalgam separator program and the process for listing approved separators are built on the successful program established in the Twin Cities metropolitan area through the collaborative efforts of Metropolitan Council Environmental Services (the regional wastewater utility) and the Minnesota Dental Association.